Powered parachute: History

 In 1930, a cover article in Modern Mechanix, October issue, described the project of Buddy Bushmeyer for a powered parachute. the concept of a "powered parachute" was born, and is a contributing reason why the sport is called powered parachuting, despite the fact that it actually uses a parafoil.

 After World War II, sport jumping became a recreational activity, and started with the round parachutes available at that time, ranging in size from 20 to 30 feet in diameter.

 On October 1, 1964, Domina Jalbert applied for a patent for his new "Multi-Cell Wing" he named a "parafoil" (also known as a "ram-air" wing), which was a new parachute design.
 His ideas were registered as U.S. patent 3,285,546 on November 15, 1966.

 The possibilities of Jalbert's design quickly became apparent: because the parafoil formed a wing shape upon inflation, increased glide ratios were possible and the distance traveled could likely be extended, assuming the person or payload suspended under the chute had some thrust added.
 With even more power, the angle of attack could be shifted, and the wing could fly level or even climb.

 In 1968, Lowell Farrand attempted just this, and flew a motorized version called the “Irish Flyer I”, developed by Dr. John Nicolaides at Notre Dame University.
-It was a modified standard Benson gyrocopter, with the rotor removed and replaced by a 6-foot cross-member to which the parafoil was attached.
+It was a modified standard Bensen gyrocopter, with the rotor removed and replaced by a 6-foot cross-member to which the parafoil was attached.
 The propeller was shrouded in order to avoid entanglement with the parafoil lines.
 Irish Flyer I was tested in the summer of 1968 by towing it aloft and releasing it for extended powered glides.
 Over the proceeding years, additional tow-based prototypes were developed and flown.

 Unfortunately, heavy engines, as well as limitations in the availability of strong and light parafoil and frame materials, contributed to making the concept difficult to execute.

 The later development of the first mass-produced powered parachute took approximately two and one-half years.

 Aeronautical engineer Steve Snyder was implementing and perfecting the use of the square ram-air parafoils, and decided to pursue the idea and objective of creating a safe and simple aircraft that even amateurs could launch and fly easily.